Uniformly dominant local rings and Orlov spectra of singularity categories: Producing uniformly dominant local rings

 We close the section by posing a rather natural question.

 \begin{ques} Does there exist a dominant local ring which is not uniformly dominant? \end{ques}

-\begin{ac} The author thanks Souvik Dey for giving him useful comments on an earlier version of this paper.
+\begin{ac} The author thanks Souvik Dey and anonymous referees for giving him useful comments on earlier versions of this paper.
 The author also thanks Naoyuki Matsuoka and Shunsuke Takagi for giving him helpful comments concerning \cite{H} and \cite{Ar,ST}, respectively. \end{ac}